-Many rituals and habits have changed due to the pandemic, and this holiday season is sure to be a difficult one, as holiday rituals and habits must drastically change due to Covid-19.
-In-person gatherings will be limited, parties will be canceled, and annual catch-ups will likely be virtual.
+Many rituals and habits changed after Covid-19, and the surge caused by the delta variant means this holiday season will still be subdued.
+In-person gatherings in hotspots will be limited, parties will be canceled, and annual catch-ups will still likely be virtual.

-That said, although the holiday season will look different this year, there are ways to pivot to make sure you’re making the most of this time—one of the best times of the year to network and make connections that lead to new job opportunities.
+That said, there are ways to make sure you’re making the most of this time—one of the best times of the year to network and make connections that lead to new job opportunities.
 Here are three tip for creatively (and safely) networking this holiday season.

 1. Socially distant alumni meet-ups

 The holidays are always a good time of year to catch up with college alumni and college friends at local watering holes.
-Unfortunately, for the most part, that won’t be possible this year.
-And it’s disappointing for sure.
-But don’t forgo the opportunity to connect.
+While that won’t be possible in many areas of the country this year, don’t forgo the opportunity to connect.
 You can still benefit from getting together with your college friends and new alumni connections safely in the pandemic.

 What you can do is this: set up a small group (say, two to five people) and meet outdoors—in a socially distanced, masked fashion—to rekindle your connections and share your Covid-year experiences.
 Of course, you can also do this over Zoom.
 Whatever you decide, first and foremost, make sure to adhere to your local health regulations.